 Bi-weekly PCEP interface meetings are held to monitor and determine appropriate resolution for systems integration issues.
 All information from the systems integration database was recovered, is now in an Excel spreadsheet and individual items are being updated.
 The Action Items spreadsheet is the primary tracking method while review and System Integration matrix updates are in progress.
-The electrification contractor now has a representative invited to attend the Bi-Weekly Systems Integration Meeting.
 The Systems Integration Lead also maintains contact with the EMU procurement team.
 The Traction Power SCADA team also holds bi-weekly status meetings.
 Coordination with the EMU procurement, PTC and Caltrain Capital Project managers responsible for delivery of the 25th Avenue Grade Separation Project, Marin Napoleon Bridge Rehabilitation Project, and the South San Francisco Station Project is ongoing.
-There is coordination with the Tunnel Modification Project and the CEMOF upgrades as well.
+There is coordination with the Tunnel Modification Project, PG&E construction of the Interconnection to TPS-2, and the CEMOF upgrades as well.
 Progress on activities including systems integration testing activities, FRA, FTA and safety certification are being tracked.
-Systems Integration is working with the JPB Rail Activation Committee.
+An effort is being undertaken to re-focus Systems Integration to avoid task overlap with the JPB Rail Activation Committee.
 A smaller "breakout" group is meeting to determine and track what testing and with which resources will need to be coordinated among the various contracts and suppliers.
+This "Testing & Commissioning Meeting" is the primary interface to the PCEP Design-Build Team at this time.
 This group will report back to the System Integration meeting group with their findings.